BepInEx/Il2CppInterop/README.md

 ```

 Limitations:
- * Interfaces can't be implemented
+ * Interfaces can be implemented but right now require listing them all in `ClassInjector.RegisterTypeInIl2Cpp`
- * Virtual methods can't be overridden
  * Only instance methods are exposed to IL2CPP side - no fields, properties, events or static methods will be visible to IL2CPP reflection
  * Only a limited set of types is supported for method signatures